 Beef short ribs are simmered in an easy tomato sauce for this Slow Simmered Short Rib Sauce with Pasta.
 It’s perfect for a Sunday supper!

-Another confession – when it comes to pasta sauces, I’m usually the easiest-and-fastest-way-possible kind of girl.
-I admire those people who simmer their homemade sauces for hours, but the majority of my sauces come from a jar.
+Confession time – when it comes to pasta sauces, I’m usually the easiest-and-fastest-way-possible kind of girl.
+I admire those people who simmer their homemade sauces for hours, but I don’t always have time for that.
 So when I saw this recipe, I knew I wanted to try it to do something different than I am used to.

 This isn’t a super long cooking sauce – it takes 1 1/2 to 2 hours on the stove – and it was actually extremely easy.
 And the smell of the sauce cooking through the house was amazing.